juchain/go-juchain/README.md

 7.Dependencies
 ===
- JuChain reused Ethereum Kademlia p2p node detection protocol, State database and the keystore solution.
+ OBOD reused Ethereum Kademlia p2p node detection protocol, the state database and the keystore solution as the initial 1.0 version.

 8.Copyrights
 ===